IBM-DBA/bai-ai-samples/README.md

 ### Querying data and building charts from Business Automation Insights data

 A sample notebook that explains how to use the process execution data of Business Automation Insights to create charts

+# License
+The notebook found in this project are licensed under the [Apache License 2.0](LICENSE).

+# Notice
+© Copyright IBM Corporation 2019.